 It follows the same nocking process, too, but instead, you have to lay the arrow’s shaft onto the rest since whisker biscuits do self-correct.
 Remember to check the index vane position to follow since it can vary depending on the bow type.

-Also, remember to keep it tuned, so everything falls into place quickly.
+Also, remember to keep it tuned so everything falls into place quickly.

 If you heed the nocking position tips above, you have one less thing to stress about regarding proper arrow placement.